 - Security management monitors or subscribes to trusted sources of vulnerability reports and threat intelligence.

-- Penetration tests by an independent third party expert are conducted at least every six months.
+- Penetration tests by an independent third party expert are conducted at least annually.

 Remote Access & Wireless Networks

-- All access by IndustryVault Personnel to Cloud Providers requires successful authentication through a secure connection via approved methods (i.e., Cloudflare Access), and is enforced with mutual certificate authentication and multi-factor authentication (“MFA”).
+- All access by IndustryVault Personnel to Cloud Providers that support the IndustryVault Platform requires successful authentication through a secure connection via approved methods (i.e., VPNs), and is enforced with mutual certificate authentication and multi-factor authentication (“MFA”).

-- Secure access is further enforced by mutual TLS authentication.
+- VPN access is further enforced by mutual TLS authentication.

-- All corporate and remote offices, including LAN and WiFi networks in those offices, always will be considered to be untrusted networks.
+- All networks, including remote offices and the LAN and WiFi networks within those offices, are considered to be untrusted networks.

 System Event Logging, Monitoring & Alerting